 Relocating an office may be one of the most potentially damaging events in the life of a business.
-Office relocations have the capacity to devastate the entire operations of a business and impair its productivity and profits.
+Office relocations could potentially impact the operations of your business and impair productivity.
 Depending on how it is done, the negative impact of moving an office can continue to be felt months after the actual move has been completed.

 1. Damage to costly and often fragile furniture, equipment, and office materials.